 Killing any tree seems a shame, but pine trees can become diseased, overgrown or may be situated in an inconvenient area.
 Killing a mature pine tree can be difficult.
 Forest management professionals sometimes resort to burns, banding and chemical treatments and yet often the trees still come back.
-The most important thing to remember if using chemicals on a pine tree is to avoid poisoning anything else.
-Wind drift and soil contamination can cause problems for the plants you want to stay.
+The most important thing to remember if using chemicals that kill mature pine trees is to avoid poisoning anything else.
+Wind drift and soil contamination can cause problems for the desirable plants that you don't want to harm.

 Forest managers use Round Up (active ingredient glysophate) as a chemical pine tree control.
-It enters the plant through its foliar structure, so the herbicide has to hit the needles to penetrate into the tree's system and kill it.
-The process will be slow and the pine could rally and survive the poisoning.
+Round Up enters the plant through its foliar structure, so the herbicide has to hit the needles to penetrate into the tree's system and kill it.
+The process will be slow and the pine could rally and survive the poisoning while you're waiting for it to go to work.
 You can also use a 1/2-inch drill and make holes around the trunk and pour in liquid glysophate.
 The holes must penetrate the cambium to be effective and you must be careful not to get any on vegetation surrounding the tree.
 This is a very effective control for pine trees.

 Metsulfuron is the active ingredient in a few industrial herbicides such as Escort and Matrix.
 It is being used in the UK for pine tree management.
 It is similar in use to the glysophate but you only need to drill two or three holes and it kills the tree much faster.
 It is used in a highly concentrated form to achieve the quick-acting effect.